 Boulder Chorale: Boulder’s Oldest and Largest Community Chorus

-For over 50 years, the Boulder Chorale has been a source of musical inspiration, education, and collaboration within the Boulder community.
+For more than 50 years, the Boulder Chorale has been a source of musical inspiration, education, and collaboration within the Boulder community.
 Our mission is to enrich and inspire a broad community through music.

 Boulder Concert Chorale